 In which case they're probably talking about this Bowie mural.

-This three-for-the-price-of-one masterpiece was painted outside the toilets at Bromley's intu shopping centre by Dean Tweedy and Jaime Richards of Marvellous Murals, in July 2016.
+This three-for-the-price-of-one masterpiece was painted outside the toilets at Bromley's The Glades shopping centre by Dean Tweedy and Jaime Richards of Marvellous Murals, in July 2016.

 Aladdin Sane Bowie, Labyrinth Bowie and latter day Bowie appear in a holy triumvirate of Daves, with lyrics from Starman and Changes wafting around them (given they're outside public loos, that's not all that's wafting around them).